PennLINC/grmpy/index.md

 # ASL Source Documentation

 The ASL sequences in GRMPY were acquired in distinct ways throughout data collection.
-Resultantly, the ASL acquisitions in GRMPY can roughly be divided into 3 groups based on their origin, and method of acquisition.
+Resultantly, the ASL acquisitions in GRMPY can be divided into 2 groups based on their origin, and method of acquisition.

 ## Group 1